-Entrance Semesters MS-SCM: September, March Application Deadline Fall: Aug.
-1; Spring: Feb.
-1 Applications will be considered on a space-available basis Minimum Grade Point Average 3.0 (4.0 scale) Standardized Admission Test GMAT (optional dependent on GPA) Required Coursework No specific undergraduate coursework required Required License/Credentials None Additional Requirements for MS-SCM Two professional appraisal forms or letters of recommendation.
+Additional Requirements for Admission Master of Science in Supply Chain Management recommendation.
 At least two years of full-time work experience is expected for admission to the program.
 Additional consideration may be given to candidates with substantial business experience.
 Applicants who received their bachelor's degree from a non-US educational institution must have their transcripts evaluated by the International Education Research Foundation (IERF) or World Education Services, Inc. (WES).